-Company has taken and will maintain the appropriate administrative, technical, physical and procedural security measures, for the protection of the Personal Data, including the measures set forth below or otherwise made reasonably available by Company.
+Abnormal has taken and will maintain the appropriate administrative, technical, physical and procedural security measures, for the protection of the Personal Data, including the measures set forth below or otherwise made reasonably available by Abnormal.

-- Multi-Factor Authentication, including biometric fingerprint verification, is required to access Company systems and Customer Data.
+● Multi-Factor Authentication, including biometric fingerprint verification, is required to access Abnormal systems and Customer Data.

-- Access to Company offices is controlled via card key access, and is under 24/7 CCTV monitoring.
+● Access to Abnormal offices is controlled via card key access, and is under 24/7 CCTV monitoring.

 Collection of Data:

 ● The Service processes Customer Data on an in-memory basis within Customer’s email system.

 ● Data that is processed and identified as malicious by the Service is transferred to Abnormal servers that support the Service and stored for 180 days.
 Such data is then automatically deleted at the end of the 180-day period.